cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    Remember that setting up Keplr is idempotent so doing all these operations more than once is harmless.
-You may want to separate these actions into more chiseled methods at a later optimization stage.
+    Setting up Keplr is idempotent, so repeating these operations more than once is harmless.
+You may want to separate these actions into more defined methods at a later optimization stage.

-    Note too how a default gas price is passed in, so that you can use `"auto"` when sending a transaction.
+    Note too that a default gas price is passed in, so that you can use `"auto"` when sending a transaction.

-With all these steps, your component is ready to send transactions to the blockchain.
+Your component is now ready to send transactions to the blockchain.
 Why choose `NewGameModal.tsx` as the example?
 Because this is where a new game is created.

 ## Create a new game